cavemangraham/seangraham.io/content/posts/things-i-learned-from-hacker-news.md

 **Dunning-Kruger**: The dumbest people are also the most confident in their abilities since they "don't know what they don't know"

 **The Peter Principle**: An employee will rise to the level of their incompetence

+**Cobra Effect**: When an attempted solution to a problem makes the problem worse

+**Shibboleth**: cultural touchstone used to deifne an "in group" and "out group"

+**Dunbar's number**: the estimated number of meaningful social connections a human can make is around 150.
+Military uses.

+**Black Swan:**